 - Adults at end of life

-- Joint funded support and budgets.
+- Joint funded Health and Social Care.

 Meet your team